 Research Goals

-The goal of my thesis research, in brief, is to Make Fabrication Real– (i) my primary goal is to enable the making process (enabled by 3D printers) closely integrated with real world objects and usages and; (ii) my secondary goal is to explore ways whereby the making process can benefit from real people’s involvement.
+The goal of my thesis research, in brief, is to Make Fabrication Real– (i) my primary goal is to enable a making process (executed by 3D printers) that is closely integrated with real world objects and usages and; (ii) my secondary goal is to explore ways whereby the making process can benefit from real people’s involvement.

 To achieve the first goal, I build design tools that provide support for people to harness 3D printing not just to make things from scratch, but to extend, adapt or combine them with existing objects for individualized needs or custom use cases.
 To achieve the second goal, I explore fabrication techniques that invite and enable people to ‘get their hands dirty’ and more actively participate in the making process; meanwhile, 3D printing ‘fades’ into the background, acting as a supporting role to facilitate this process.

-These research goals are manifested in four projects, as described in the remainders of this thesis.
+These research goals are manifested in four projects, as described in the remainder of this thesis.

-Chapter 2 sets the scene with a brief review on the background of 3D printing–its core technical components and principles, as well as some recent development in both research and development.
+Chapter 2 sets the scene with a brief review on the background of 3D printing–its core technical components and principles, as well as some recent developments in both research and development.

 Chapter 3 addresses the attachment problem, which is a fundamental requirement for using 3D printing to augment real world objects.
-Specificially, I present Encore–a design tool with a suite of techniques that allow a user, with a unmodified 3D printer, to directly print attachments over, around or through existing objects.
+Specifically, I present Encore–a design tool with a suite of techniques that allow a user, with a unmodified consumer grade 3D printer, to directly print attachments over, around or through existing objects.

 Chapter 4 builds on the attachment techniques, and focuses on enabling the design tasks of making such attachments that work with existing objects.
-Specifically, I built Reprise–a design tool that provides simple interaction techniques and computational geometry for specifying, generating, customizing and fitting adaptations onto existing objects.
+Specifically, I describe Reprise–a design tool that provides simple interaction techniques and computational geometry for specifying, generating, customizing and fitting adaptations onto existing objects.

 Chapter 5: Both Encore and Reprise focus on extending or adapting real world objects, which allows people to transform objects in their everyday lives.
 However, such transfor- mation only adds small ‘delta’ as it never goes beyond what existing objects were originally designed for.